Lovely Refinement Primary

 Stop Listening to Your Inner Critic

-When you're feeling lonely, your brain loves to spiral into negative self-talk that makes everything seem worse than it actually is [7].
-You start believing you're unlovable or that you'll always be alone.
+When you're feeling lonely, your brain loves to spiral into negative self-talk that makes everything seem worse than it actually is.
+You might start believing you're unlovable or that you'll always be alone.

-But here's something that helped me: I started calling my inner critic “the jerk in my head.”
-Sounds silly, but giving it a name made me realize those thoughts weren't actually me talking [11].
+Give your inner critic a name, like “the jerk in my head.”
+Sounds silly, but giving it a name reminds you that those thoughts aren't actually you talking.

-The next time you catch yourself thinking something harsh, pause and ask: “Is this actually true?”
-[11].
-Instead of “I'm alone because something's wrong with me,” try “Lots of people feel lonely sometimes – it's totally normal.”
+The next time you catch yourself in this negative spiral, pause and ask: “Is this actually true?”
+Instead of, “I'm alone because something's wrong with me,” try “Lots of people feel lonely sometimes—it's totally normal.”

 Write Down What You're Grateful For

-I know, I know.
-Gratitude can sound cheesy when you're feeling crappy.
-But it's honestly one of the most practical things you can do to fight loneliness [10].
+We know, gratitude can sound cheesy when you're feeling crappy.
+But recognizing the good in life is one of the most practical things you can do to fight loneliness.

-When you practice gratitude, it actually changes how your brain works and helps you feel more connected to people [9].
-Plus, it boosts your mood naturally by increasing dopamine by about 28% [1].
+When you practice gratitude, it actually changes how your brain works and helps you feel more connected to people.
+Plus, it boosts your mood naturally by increasing dopamine—the “feel-good” hormone—by about 28%.

 Here are some simple ways to get started:

-• Write down three good things that happened each day, even tiny ones [9]
+• Write down three good things that happen each day, even tiny ones.

 You don't have to wait for big, amazing things to happen.
-Even noticing that your coffee tasted good or that someone smiled at you counts [9].
-The key is starting with yourself and what's already in your life [10].
+Even noticing that your coffee tasted good or that someone smiled at you counts.
+The key is starting with what's already in your life.

 Remember What You're Good At